Works in Progress | Historical Fiction and a Hobo Story

 It looks, as well, at how purpose and family and love help in times of grief.
 The heart of The Morning Star is how people persevere in times of great challenge.

-Prevailing advice to authors out on submission is to combat the anxiety by starting the next story, and I was eager to move forward with a new novel that has been brewing for years.
-I’m currently revising my first draft of A Good Man, a novel inspired by my brother’s twenty-five years riding freight trains.
-Like a hobo story of old, it’s a picaresque novel about a life hopping trains and living homeless, an alcoholic running from his childhood and crime and prison and fighting internal demons.
-It’s an adventure story, a coming-of-age story, an odyssey about a quest for sobriety, redemption, and someone to love, especially one’s self.
+Prevailing advice to authors querying their first novel is to combat the anxiety by starting the next one, and I was eager to move forward with a story that has been brewing for years.
+I’m currently revising my second draft of A Good Man, a story inspired by my brother’s twenty-five years riding freight trains.